-The fuse box is located on the inboard side of steering console.
+The fuse box is located inside of steering console on the inner side of a hatch (fig. 28).

 To change a fuse, unlock and open fuse board transparent cover.
 Pull out a blown fuse and replace it with a new one.
 Close the fuse board cover.